The Climate Policy Observatory

 In 2050, I will be 65 years old and looking forward to my retirement.
 In the same year, at the latest, we must achieve net zero greenhouse gas emissions in order to limit global warming.
 It is my professional goal to be able to say at my retirement: The world has managed to stop global warming – and I have contributed to it!

 Mirjam Kosch is an enthusiastic environmental scientist and completed her doctorate in economics at ETH Zurich on climate policy in the electricity sector.
 As part of her doctoral thesis, she empirically analysed the impact of renewable energy subsidies and carbon pricing.
-Currently, she is working at the Potsdam-Institute for Climate Impact Research on the impact of fuel and carbon prices on electricity prices as well as on the expansion of the European emissions trading system and its interplay with different policy instruments.
+Later, she worked at the Potsdam-Institute for Climate Impact Research on the impact of fuel and carbon prices on electricity prices as well as on the expansion of the European emissions trading system and its interplay with different policy instruments.
 As a modern climate economist, she is convinced that carbon pricing should be a central instrument of climate policies but needs to be complemented by a broad policy mix.

 Ever since my Bachelor studies I have been fascinated by the science-policy interface.
 Only when both sides actively engage in the dialogue between scientists and policy makers, can we really make a difference.
 Small countries where people know each other, like Luxembourg or my native country Switzerland, can lead the way as pioneers in this field.
 I am thus very happy to be part of the OPC and hope to make a contribution to mutual understanding between the two worlds.